matloff/TidyverseSkeptic/README.md

 ```

 Still not terribly complex, but again  we're invoking some machinery --
-piping, a function call, and reassigning to the original data frame.
+piping, a function call, and reassigning to the original data frame  The
+base-R version is simple and straightforward, thus easier for R
+beginners to grasp.

-The Tidyers oppose teaching loops to beginners, on the grounds that loop
+The Tidyers oppose teaching loops to beginners, again on the grounds that loop
 coding is error-prone.
 That is open to debate, but the point is that
 loops are easier to debug; the sophisticated machinery that Tidyers want
 in lieu of loops, FP, is NOT easy to debug (more on this below).
 Here